Game-changing cloud computing trends to drive business

 AI also helps organizations address skills shortages.
 Gartner predicts that deficiencies in infrastructure and work skills will cause substantial business disruptions in 75% of organizations.
 AI will play a significant role in automating many of the tasks that require hours of manpower today.
 AI-based services and solutions will be delivered using cloud technology.

 Projections for 2025 indicate that the top ten use cases for AI will generate over $48 billion globally.
 AI will affect nearly every industry, from social media to healthcare to cybersecurity.
 Revenue from AI image classification and recognition alone is expected to top $8 billion.

 "Write once - run anywhere."
 Organizations are quickly getting on board with this principle of containers.

 Gartner predicts that by 2023, more than 70% of companies will use more than two container applications in their work, which is 50% more than in 2019.
 According to the IDC, 95% of new microservices will be deployed in containers by 2021.
 Containers simplify the deployment, management, and operational challenges that hybrid clouds often generate, and, as containers and cloud computing go hand in hand, both of these technologies will show noticeable growth over the next few years.

-In 2020, the principle of container development will become the de facto standard for creating both large and small projects.
+In 2020, the principle of container development has become the de facto standard for creating both large and small projects.
 Almost all new projects in our company have a DevOps specialist and use containerization based on Kubernetes.